mickley/OSC-Herbarium/analyses/OSC-Analysis.md

 OSC Herbarium
 ================
 James Mickley
-January 26, 2020
+February 01, 2020

 ## Overview

-What is this analysis about?
+An exploratory analysis of the OSU herbarium’s vascular plants.

+Primarily, we’re concerned with understanding sampling in space, time, and across species.

 ### Summary of Results

   -
 ## Summaries

+### Species

-A summary of the number of families, species, and specimens represented, along with stats for the most common families
+A summary of the number of families, species, and specimens represented, along with stats for the most common families.

+The OSC herbarium has just over 4500 species of vascular plant in Oregon with good data.

 | Families | Species | Specimens |
 | -------: | ------: | --------: |